-Kristie Streicher is the co-founder of STRIIIKE salon in Beverly Hills.
+- Kristie Streicher is the cofounder of STRIIIKE salon in Beverly Hills.
 She is a celebrity brow expert and the creator of The Feathered Brow technique.
-Her clients include Mandy Moore, Keri Russel, and Mila Kunis.
+Her clients include Mandy Moore, Keri Russell, and Mila Kunis.

 How to Prepare for Microfeathering

-Streicher tells us Microfeathering could take up to three sessions to get it perfect.
-"I take baby-steps by testing the skin during the first appointment.
-Here, strokes are created in some of the more dense areas of the brow as a way to test the pigment, structure, and design of the hair strokes.
+Each appointment takes 1.5 to 2 hours, and Streicher tells us microfeathering could take up to three sessions to get it perfect.
+"I take baby steps by testing the skin during the first appointment.
+Here, strokes are created in some of the more dense areas of the brow to test the pigment, structure, and design of the hair strokes.
 She explains, "The second appointment occurs six to eight weeks later—depending on how the client's skin heals or responds, this is when additional strokes are added as needed.
 This ensures the best and most natural result possible, as every client's brows heal differently."

 Finally, if the pain factor is top of mind, Streicher says, "I use a very effective and fast-acting proprietary topical anesthetic cream for the client's comfort during the procedure."
 At the end of the day, it's still a tattoo on a prominent part of your face, so prepare to feel a bit of a sting.